factorie/factorie/tutorials/Tutorial20Factors.scala.md

     val flag2 = new BooleanVariable(true)

     // Here is a factor whose statistics are an outer product of the Tensor values of both neighbors.
-    // The score is the dot product between this tensor an a Tensor of "weights" parameters. val f5 = new Factor2(label1, label2) {
+    // The score is the dot product between this tensor an a Tensor of "weightsSet" parameters. val f5 = new Factor2(label1, label2) {
       type StatisticsType = Tensor
       val weights = new DenseTensor2(Array(Array(2.0, 1.0, 0.0), Array(1.0, 2.0, 1.0), Array(0.0, 1.0, 2.0)))